dylanmc/CryptoBook/src/05_enigma.rst

 We could go through, one by one, and produce another string that represents the backwards transformation.
-However, we have the information we want already in the previous Rotor I string.
+However, we have the information we want already in the previous RotorI string.
 Look at
 this:

 .. code-block:: console